 The biomedical engineering program offers graduate sequences leading to master’s and PhD degrees in biomedical engineering.
 The Department of Biomedical Engineering participates in the UW-Madison Medical Scientist Training Program, which leads to a combined MD/PhD degree.
 The BME graduate program should be of interest to students who wish to practice engineering or engage in research in an engineering specialization in medicine and biology.
-The 24 credit MS degree option allows students to specialize in areas of particular interest and provides excellent training for those aiming toward industrial employment.
-The 30-credit MS provides more coursework for students without BME undergraduate training and/or more research for those considering a PhD.
+The MS degree option allows students to specialize in areas of particular interest and provides excellent training for those aiming toward industrial employment or students who might be interested in later considering a PhD.
 The PhD program provides in-depth research training in a specific area.
 The MD/PhD provides in-depth research for medical students.
 Our graduates find employment in industry, government labs, universities and industrial research establishments.

 Through its world-class engineering, biological sciences, medical and clinical science facilities, the UW-Madison campus brings together preeminent faculty in a rich research environment.
 Participation of affiliated faculty from engineering and the biological and medical sciences stimulates new multidisciplinary research in this unique area.

-Students who complete their BS degree in BME at UW-Madison, or equivalent, with an overall GPA of at least 3.0 or a GPA of 3.25 for the final 60 credits, are eligible to apply for the 24-credit professional MS degree, which is intended primarily for students not planning to pursue a PhD.
+Students who complete their BS degree in BME at UW-Madison, with an overall GPA of at least 3.0 or a GPA of 3.25 for the final 60 credits, are eligible to apply for the MS degree and can complete it in only 24-credits, which is intended primarily for students not planning to pursue a PhD.
 Those interested in obtaining a PhD should take the 30-credit MS option.

 Specific course selection is very flexible and draws upon a variety of courses.
 The required coursework is designed to complement each student's interests and background in biomedical engineering.